Logiqx/wsw-results/docs/tech/motion.md

 During WSW 2022 we will trial the [Motion Mini](https://logiqx.github.io/gps-guides/devices/motion/mini/) for all of the pro fleet sailboards and hopefully the pro kiters as well (if we have enough devices).

 We believe the Motion Mini is perfect for Weymouth Speed Week.
 It's a handy little device that does not require an aqua pack as it is completely waterproof and there are no SD cards to handle at the end of each day.
-The built-in WiFi lends itself to self-service and much higher levels of automation.
+The built-in WiFi support lends itself to self-service and much higher levels of automation.